 “Currently there are no mandatory data retention laws in the United States.
 Unlike in Europe, Internet providers are not required to track IP-address assignments so these can be linked to specific subscriber accounts.“

 Because we have “3 days money back guarantee” we have to log some information.
-In particular we log all client IP’s and their connections to our servers.
+In particular we log users account name and connections to our servers.
 This is the only way for us to know if you did or did not connected to our VPN server.
 Also, it helps whenever you have actual problem with connection to our VPN network.
 By checking log we know if you made a connection, how long it lasted, etc. But there are two VERY IMPORTANT informations associated with our log-keeping system.

-1. We only know what IP connected to which server – WE DO NOT TRACK YOUR ACTIVITY when you “pass through” our VPN servers.
+1. We know what user account connected to which server (and type of protocol used) - WE DO NOT TRACK YOUR ACTIVITY when you “pass through” our VPN servers.

-2. Those informations are only kept for 3 days and automatically deleted.
+2. Those informations are only kept for 3 days and automatically deleted / overwritten.
 3 days is all we need to make sure if new client did or did not connect to our servers and if he/she is eligible for refund.

 Now, we know that EU is quite strict with its IP and log policy.
 As far as we know most ISP’s in EU store their data for at least a year but in some member countries even for two.